Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Stacks of expanded degenerations and pairs

 The standard families of expanded pairs have the following properties, some of which follows from the properties of $X(k)$ and the other can be easily proved by induction.

-\begin{prop} \begin{enumerate}[1)] \item $Y(k)$ is a separated Deligne-Mumford stack of finite type over $\C$, of dimension $n+k$, where $n=\dim Y$.
+\begin{prop} \begin{enumerate}[1)] \item $Y(k)$ is a separated Deligne--Mumford stack of finite type over $\C$, of dimension $n+k$, where $n=\dim Y$.
 If $Y$ is proper, then the map $\pi$ is proper.
 Moreover, if $(Y,D)$ is a smooth pair, so is $(Y(k),D(k))$.